Cyber Monday may be over, but great prices are here to stay.

 Features rugged tires that work well on grass and hard surfaces.
 Can hold up to 130 pounds and seats 2.
 Includes a play grill and food pieces.
 Has a parent-controlled lockout.

 Removable floor for when children want to push themselves.
 Back of car includes a handle for easy parental steering.
-Comes with a steering wheel for child's control.
+Comes with a steering wheel.
 Front wheels spin 360 degrees for simple maneuvering.

 Difficult assembly.
 Steering wheel can snap off with excessive use.

 Its extremely simple and no-nonsense design makes this product especially safe for younger children.
 Parents enjoy the sturdy feel of the car, and it's often praised for its durability.
 Toy fits older children and even some adults.

 May damage wood flooring if ridden indoors.
 A few buyers claim their product arrived with missing parts.